Aak10/homelab-debian-setup/docs/phase1_base_setup.md

 sudo visudo
 akash ALL=(ALL:ALL) NOPASSWD:ALL

-but this is not a good practise
+However, this is not a good practice because allowing passwordless root access weakens system security, increases the risk of accidental or malicious changes, and makes it difficult to audit user actions.